mbuet2ner/nas-devbox-image/README.md

 1. Create a new GitHub repository and push this folder to it.
 2. Ensure GitHub Actions is enabled for the repository.
 3. Push to `main` or create a tag like `v1.0.0`.
-4. Pull the resulting image from GHCR in OMV.
+4. Pull the resulting image from GHCR

-The workflow uses the built-in `GITHUB_TOKEN`, so you do not need a separate registry token for publishing to the same repository's GHCR package.

 ## Local build